 On Wednesday, September 6th, Hurricane Irma struck the West Indies and particularly devastated two French islands: Saint-Barthélemy and Saint-Martin.
 Of irreverent violence, Irma and its winds stronger than 270 km/h left the islands flooded and destroyed; deprived of drinking water and electricity.

 In view of the damage and growing needs, the Carrefour Foundation has launched an emergency aid procedure in partnership with Carrefour stores in Guadeloupe.
-The aid, up to €103 070.55, will allow parcels to be sent to the affected islands.
-Priority needs include food and water, as well as hygiene products for families who have lost their homes.
-An estimated 11,000 people are left homeless and the up to day report is 19 dead.
-Ports and airports are unusable and access to the islands is difficult.
-Resources such as water and gasoline are getting rare and violent robberies erupt.
+The aid, up to €103 070.55, allowed parcels to be sent to the affected islands.
+Priority needs included food and water, as well as hygiene products for families who have lost their homes.
+An estimated 11,000 people were left homeless and 134 people died, including 4 on Sain-Martin.
+Ports and airports were unusable and access to the islands difficult.
+Resources such as water and gasoline were getting rare and violent robberies erupted.

 Since the disaster, the Carrefour teams from stores and warehouses in Guadeloupe are active to help the victims of Irma.
-60 tons of products from the island will arrive in St Martin.
-In all, four convoys were prepared: two boats arrived, the other two are on the way.
+39 tons of products and 8300 packages have been delivered in St Martin.
+In all, four convoys were prepared and arrived as soon as the 14th September.
 The teams of Carrefour, together with the civil security and the Red Cross, took turns to set up distribution points and organize the good circulation of products for the families.

 This is the first emergency aid provided in the Caribbean by the Carrefour Foundation.